coruus/sphlib/src/README.txt

 - Sagem Securite
 - INRIA
 - UVSQ
-We use the "Projet RNRT SAPHIR" to designate both SAPHIR and SAPHIR2.
+We use the "Projet RNRT SAPHIR" expression to designate both SAPHIR and SAPHIR2.

 All the actual code has been written by: